Kimserey/Arche/post.md

 ### Shell

-We then write the code to compose the shell and the navbar.
+Having defined the page earlier, we can write the code to compose the shell and the navbar.
-The links in the navbar will be constructed based on what is defined in the pages.
-If the page is accessible through nav, it will create a button link in the nav.
-Then the display option is used to define whether the page will be full screen or embedded with nav at the top.
+The links in the navbar are constructed based on the `AccessOption` and the display option is used to define whether the page will be displayed in full screen or embedded with a nav at the top.

 ```
 module Main =